nats-io/nats.deno/migration.md

 - `services` property has been removed.
 Install and import the `Services` library, and call `services(nc: NatsConnection)`

+- QueuedIterator type incorrectly exposed a `push()` operation - this operation is not public API and was removed from the interface.

 ## Changes in JetStream

 To use JetStream, you must install and import `@nats/jetstream`.